-UK Brexit deal points to more distant trade ties with EU
+UK heading for 'fairly hard' Brexit if Johnson deal passes

 May’s deal would have reduced income by just under 5% per head, while a so-called no-deal Brexit - which would leave Britain trading purely on World Trade Organization terms - would lower incomes by just over 8%.

+“This is more damaging than Theresa May’s Brexit in terms of economic impact,” said Anand Menon, UK in a Changing Europe’s director.

 Menon said he did not think these estimates needed to be changed significantly, based on the final deal reached on Thursday.
-He expected Johnson to reject the ‘level playing field’ requirements on regulatory alignment that the EU wants to make a condition of a future close trading relationship.
+He expected Johnson to push back against the ‘level playing field’ requirements on regulatory alignment that the EU wants to be a condition for a close future trading relationship.

+By contrast, the opposition Labour Party has said it would seek a closer trading relationship with more alignment with EU rules on the environment and worker protections if it was in charge of talks after Britain left the EU.

+If Britain leaves the EU on Oct.
+31, as scheduled, Johnson’s agreement ensures a transition period lasting until at least the end of 2020 during which there will be no big economic change.

 Financial markets have reacted positively to the deal, as it lowers the risk of a disruptive no-deal Brexit.